Bieine/Articles-Resources/README.md

 The way to obtain a refresh token was using the [OAuth2 auth code flow protocol](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-auth-code-flow) .

 We used [Insomnia](https://insomnia.rest/download) for this.
-We have prepared a template (link here to github) which you can reuse using your own parameters.
+We have prepared a template [here](https://github.com/Bieine/Articles-Resources/blob/main/refreshtoken.yaml) which you can reuse using your own parameters.
 We hope that this saves time and headaches ;-)

 1. Install the [Insomnia](https://insomnia.rest/download) client if necessary.